NokNokMLS/BigDoorWyamBlog/input/posts/2018-06-12-best-city-for-an-airbnb-investment.md

 ---
-Title: Best city for an Airbnb Investment
+Title: Best city for an Airbnb Investment Q II 2018
 Author: Team BigDoor24
 Lead: Which city offers the greatest return on investment
 Published: '2018-06-12T13:44:13+02:00'